mlschmitt/bright_counter/README.md

     * If these are unknown, or currently small but we hope to grow, implement monitoring
     * If we need to retain in-Python memory datastore, I would want to spend a bit of time benchmarking current implementation
     * Especially `__slots__` usage: impact on memory use, especially with more info on use case.
 Is it worth the constraints
+* Clarify in-the-weeds behavior with PM
+    * In particular: if multiple readings are provided in a request with a mix of invalid/valid - should all be rejected?
+Should we save the valid ones?
+And if so, do we need to include additional info in the API response indicating which readings were not saved?
+(Current implementation assumes all should be rejected.)
+    * Additionally, if reading with duplicate timestamp, should any error or note be returned in API response?
 * Implement monitoring with third-party services
     * Tracing like New Relic to monitor for response times, throughput, capture problem tracelogs
     * Error tracking (like Sentry)